Cockroach Life Cycle Stages (Egg → Nymph → Adult)

 - Cockroaches begin as eggs within oothecae, with German cockroaches containing 35-40 eggs and other species having 14-18 eggs per case.

-- Female cockroaches carry oothecae attached to their abdomen for 20-30 days until eggs hatch into tiny nymphs.
+- Female cockroaches carry oothecae attached to their abdomen for 20-30 days until eggs hatch into tiny baby cockroaches known as nymphs.

-- Nymphs develop through 5-6 instars, molting their exoskeletons and growing from 3mm to 12.5mm before reaching adulthood.
+- Cockroach nymphs develop through 5-6 instars, molting their exoskeletons and growing from 3mm to 12.5mm before reaching adulthood.

-- The complete development from egg to adult takes approximately 40 days under ideal conditions of warmth and humidity.
+- The complete metamorphosis from egg to adult takes approximately 40 days on average under ideal conditions of warmth and humidity.

-- Adult cockroaches live about one year, with females capable of producing up to 90 oothecae throughout their lifetime.
+- Adult cockroaches live about one year on average, with females capable of producing up to 90 oothecae throughout their lifetime.

 The Egg Stage: Understanding Oothecae Development